Keon Chia

-Keon Chia Hsieh (born February 24, 1985) is a Malaysian songwriter, singer, arranger and producer.
-Originally from Miri, Sarawak, he currently resides in Kuala Lumpur.
+Keon Chia is a music producer and partner in Burger Music Studio.

 Early life

-Hsieh was born into a family with a background in politics in Sarawak.
-His great-grandfather, Tzuchen Hsieh, was a prominent figure in the early Chinese community of Miri, Sarawak.
-His grandfather, Datuk Chinhsin Hsieh, served as a member of parliament and Assistant Director of the Ministry of Welfare.
-Following his retirement, he was appointed by the state government as the Chinese Temenggong of Miri Province.
+Chia was born on February 25th, 1985 in Miri, Sarawak into a family with a background in politics in Sarawak.
+His great-grandfather, Tze Chin Chia, was a businessman and prominent figure in the early Chinese community of Miri in Sarawak.
+His grandfather, Datuk Seri Chin Shin Chia, served as a member of parliament and Assistant Director of the Ministry of Welfare.
+Following Datuk Seri Chin Shin Chia's retirement, he was appointed by the state government as the Temenggong of Sarawak Province.

-Hsieh's father, Tunfa Hsieh, won two championships in the Astro Senior Singing Competition in 2003 and encouraged his son's interest in pursuing a career in music.
-Hsieh's mother, Meimei Kuan, is a singing instructor, and all members of the family share a passion for music and singing.
-Hsieh started writing songs at the age of 15 after learning guitar and piano, and has received unwavering support from his parents in expressing his musical talent.
-His father taught him how to sing and play songs, and his mother-in-law has provided him with financial support for any equipment he may need.
+Chia's father, Toon Fatt Chia, won two categories in the Astro Senior Singing Competition in 2003 and encouraged his son's interest in pursuing a career in music.
+Keon's mother, Meimei Kuan, is a singing instructor and all members of the family share a passion for music and singing.
+Keon started writing songs at the age of 15 after learning guitar and piano and has received unwavering support from his parents in expressing his musical talent.
+His father taught him how to sing and play songs and his grandmother has provided him with financial support for any equipment he may need.

-After graduating from Chung Hua Middle school, Hsieh enrolled in Broadcasting studies at Oneworld Hanxin College.
+After graduating from Chung Hua Middle school, Keon enrolled in Broadcasting studies at Oneworld Hanxin College.
 His music talent received recognition in 2005 when he became a restaurant performer.

 Career

 Early career

-In 2006, Hsieh participated in the "Xin Miao Cup” songwriting competition in Oneworld Hanxin College and won three awards: Best composition, Best performance and Championship.
+In 2006, Hsieh participated in the "Xin Miao Cup” songwriting competition in Oneworld Hanxin College and won three awards: Best composition, Best performance, and Championship.
 In the same year, he won the championship in the songwriting competition in the TV program “Shout Out!
 It’s Saturday Night” on NTV7.
 The judges were Jovi Theng, Nick Zhong, and Guoxiang Zhang; they signed Hsieh to be a singer under Echo Stone Records.
 In September 2007, he released the album "Yue Lu Xing 樂旅行" with Genie.
 In the album, he wrote 70% of the lyrics and music.
 In December of the following year, he was nominated for the Best New Artist in the Malaysia PWH Music Award.

 Hsieh's first hit song released overseas was "Shang 傷" sung by the Chinese singer Daimo Li.
 The song served as a milestone in his music career and enabled him to produce many more songs one after another.
 In 2009, Hsieh officially started his career as a music producer.
 Over the years, he has participated in the production of many works including the hit song in Yixin Lin's album, album production for Ariel Zheng, radio station music for Chen Jiakai, concert director for Yiyi Chen, and debut EP for Sheena Yanting, etc.